Skip to content

 • Call complete_handoff to signal completion

-FORGE follows test-driven development by default: it writes tests first, then implementation.
+FORGE follows test-driven development by default: it writes tests first (Red), then implements to pass (Green), then refactors.
 The loop continues until all acceptance criteria are met or FORGE explicitly defers.

 The Handoff Note records: